Face

-The face is the front of an animal's head that features the eyes, nose and mouth, and through which animals express many of their emotions.
-The face is crucial for human identity, and damage such as scarring or developmental deformities may affect the psyche adversely.
+The face is the front of the head in humans and many other animals that features most of the sense organs including the eyes, nose and mouth.
+Many animals may express emotions through their face.
+Sense organs in the faces of different animals are varied such as the snout, and the proboscis.
+Many animals are flat-faced (brachycephalic) such as the pug dog.

+The human face is crucial for identity, and damage such as scarring or developmental deformities may adversely affect the psyche.

+Human face

-The Structure
+Structure

 The front of the human head is called the face.
 It includes several distinct areas, of which the main features are: